emobtech/UserInterfaceME/README.md

 # User Interface ME

-This project is a compelling and well defined set of Fully Canvas User Interface components for Java ME platform.
+**User Interface ME** is a compelling and well defined set of Fully Canvas User Interface components for Java ME platform.
+The true power of Java ME Low Level UI API.